beyersmann-lab/beyersmannlab/content/authors/admin/_index.md

     - course: Master of Science
       institution: University of Stuttgart
       year: 2006
-    - course: Bachelor of Science with a Major in Computational Linguistics
+    - course: Bachelor of Science with a major in Computational Linguistics
       institution: University of Stuttgart
       year: 2003
 email: ""